kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 | $1000000$ | $3.1415926536$ | $3.1415926536$ | $3.1415926536$ | $3.1415926536$ |
  : Estimates of $\pi$ from the perimeters and areas of inscribed and circumscribed polygons of $n$ sides. {#tbl:large-n-pi}

 The upper and lower bounds are equal up to ten decimal digits when $n = 10^{6}$, and we might as well declare the problem of estimating $\pi$ solved.
 But in the time of Archimedes, trigonometry was not known; only geometry was.
-Moreover, the decimal system and calculators were also in the future.
-So, we are not done yet!
+Moreover, the decimal system and calculators were far off in the future.
+We are not done yet!

 [@fig:six-gon; @fig:twelve-gon; @fig:twenty-four-gon; @fig:forty-eight-gon; @fig:ninety-six-gon] together present a compelling case for why the estimate for $\pi$ is sandwiched between two values and becomes ever closer to the true value of $\pi$.
-It is the engine of logic on which the algorithm runs.
+It is this engine of logic on which the algorithm runs.

 We can view Archimedes' approach through the lens of a [mathematical function](https://encyclopediaofmath.org/wiki/Function) as well.
 We could plot discrete values of $n$ against $n\sin\frac{180°}{n}$, and $n\tan\frac{180°}{n}$.
 However, if we relax the conditions, and move from integers to real values, i.e., from discrete $n$ to continuous $x$; from $n\sin\frac{180°}{n}$ to $x\sin\frac{180°}{x}$, and from $n\tan\frac{180°}{n}$ to $x\tan\frac{180°}{x}$, we may plot these two curves against $x$ to better visualize the functional relationship.
 This is shown in [@fig:plot].